Python-Test-Engineer/django-jpn/NOTES.md

 I was in tech in the early 2000s as a Business Information Architect and Certified MicroSoft SQL Server DBA.
 I returned in 2017 via WordPress and JavaScript Frameworks, moving to Python and ML in 2021.

-Currently, I am working on a project 'AI Powered Knowledge Systems', building a book/framework similiar to PFS.
+Currently, I am working on a project 'AI Powered Knowledge Systems', building a book/framework similiar to PyTest Full Stack.

 My links: